 CE marking means “Conformité Européenne” and consists in a logo with the two letters “C” and “E”.
 A manufacturer stamps a CE logo on its products to confirm that they comply with the applicable EU safety regulations (protection of human life and of the environment).
 CE marks may be double-checked by a third party or self-declared by the manufacturer.

 Table of Content

 The term initially used was “EC Mark” but it was officially replaced by the term “CE Marking” starting from the Directive 93/68/EEC of 1993.

-There are a series of steps outlined below to get CE marking for a product.
-Depending on the product and the nature of the risks it presents:
+The manufacturer has to follow a number of administrative steps to obtain a CE mark for its products.
+Depending on the product and the nature of the risks it involves, the manufacturer shall:

 - Determine if any directives apply to the product.
 If more than one applies, the manufacturer will have to comply with any of them.

 - Determine the extent to which the product complies with the essential requirements for design and manufacturing in the applicable directive(s).